electron-userland/electron-builder/docs/tutorials/two-package-structure.md

+!!! info
     Since version 8 electron-builder rebuilds only production dependencies, so, you are not forced to use two package.json structure.

 1. For development (`./package.json`)

     The `package.json` resides in the root of your project.
 Here you declare the dependencies for your development environment and build scripts (`devDependencies`).

 2. For your application (`./app/package.json`)

     The `package.json` resides in the `app` directory.
 Declare your application dependencies (`dependencies`) here. *Only this directory is distributed with the final, packaged application.*

 Why?